forthchina/QL6502/README.md

 ## Description

 The QL6502 is an assembler and static analysiser developed for the MOS 6502 CPU.
-It is CAXD6502 tool that the author developed in the 1990s.
+It is based on CAXD6502 that the author built in the 1990s.

 The MOS 6502 is an 8-bit microprocessor developed by MOS Technologies in 1975.
 It became the highest performing 8-bit CPU on the market at a fraction of the price of one-sixth the price of similar chips found in major chip companies such as Motorola and Intel.
 It sparked a series of computer innovations and brought a personal computer revolution in the 1980s.
 MOS Technology initially authorized Rockwell International and Synertek as "second sources of supply" for the chip.
 So we used to hear the chip named R6502.